 Whether you cycle every day or just want a cycling computer for the occasional expedition, you want a computer that helps you measure your performance, potentially tells you which route to take, but above all gives you your money’s worth.

 You see, there are thousands of different brands and bicycle computer models in every price range.
 And you might be tempted to think that the best cycling computer will automatically be the most expensive one.
 But that’s not true.

 The best bike computer is different for everyone, because it depends and what you need if for.
 You might want a GPS cycle computer, but if you’re never going to use it for navigation then why would you spend extra money to buy a bike GPS?

-But to help you navigate your way to your best cycling computer we’ve reviewed and tested dozens of popular cycling computers to determine the best cycling computers available in Australia right now.
+But to help you navigate your way to your best cycling computer we’ve reviewed and tested dozens of popular cycling computers to determine the best cycling computer in Australia right now.
 You’ll also learn a bit more about some of the top features and benefits to look out for in your new computer.

 Wahoo ELEMNT Bolt GPS Cycling Computer

 The Wahoo ELEMNT Bolt GPS cycling computer immediately proves the point we made earlier about the most expensive option not always being the best After careful review, the Wahoo computer came out on top as it’s the best balance between price and quality.

 Top 3: Best cycling computer reviews Australia